K. N. Choksy: Political career

 He entered the Sri Lanka Parliament in February 1989 as a nominated Member on the National List.
 The Sri Lankan Constitution makes provision for a limited number of such appointments, so that the Professional and Academic communities could find representation in the Legislature without having to contest at elections.

 He held office in Parliament as Minister for Constitutional Affairs and State Affairs from 1993 to 1994, and thereafter as the Country's Minister of Finance of Sri Lanka from 2001 to 2004.
-Choksy was a Member of Parliament from 1989 to 2010 continuiosly.
+Choksy was a Member of Parliament from 1989 to 2010 continuously.